 Students in older cohorts are trained to be Peer Leaders that host weekly PLTL workshops for the introductory computer science courses.
 In these workshops, 4-6 students solve a challenging packet of problems collaboratively with their classmates, while the Peer Leader facilitates and guides the discussion.

-Friday Cohort Enrichment (FCE)
+Freshmen Cohort Enrichment (FCE)

 In addition to the professional development component, FCE teaches our first year students time management and important study skills.
 FCE is run by our Education Coordinator who also dedicates time to reviewing complex concepts from class.
 FCE is also where community building takes place.
 Students participate in FCE the first two semesters in the program.

 Every student at Cal State Monterey Bay must complete a capstone to demonstrate knowledge, skills, and abilities developed over the course of a student’s learning experience.
 During the last semester in the program in CST 499 students will work on a project in large groups (up to 5 students in each group), developing requirements specification, a solution plan followed by design and implementation of the solution.
 The problem statement for the projects will be selected by the faculty.
 Faculty will also play the role of a project manager directing the schedule and deliverables for these projects.
 A student’s capstone project is a culmination of their academic and intellectual experience in the program.